zabdulmanea/logs_analysis/README.md

 **2. Download the VM configuration**
 * Open terminal.
-* Clone the VM configuration repository to your computer:
+* Clone the VM configuration repository:
 `git clone https://github.com/udacity/fullstack-nanodegree-vm`
 * Change the directory to vagrant directory.
 * Run `vagrant up` - to download and install the Linux operating system.